 The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic ray induced showers [18].
 Cosmic ray muons stopping in the detector cause the individual trigger rate to decrease at lower depths.
-Further, climate variations during the formation of the ice sheet caused depth-dependent variations in the optical properties of the ice.
-The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface (optical modules 32 to 38 in the IceCube detector) is a region in the ice with relatively large scattering and absorption coefficients [19].
+Further, climate variations during the formation of the ice sheet caused depth-dependent changes in the optical properties of the ice.
+The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface is a region in the ice with relatively large scattering and absorption coefficients [19].

 An induced signal in the PMT that passes through the AC coupling toroid located on the base of the PMT is compared to a discriminator threshold.
-If a DOM and its nearest or next to nearest neighbor observe a discriminator threshold crossing within a set time window, a hard local coincidence (HLC) is initiated and the corresponding waveforms are sampled 128 times and read out on the three ATWDs.
+If a DOM and its nearest or next to nearest neighbor observe a discriminator threshold crossing within a set time window, a Hard Local Coincidence (HLC) is initiated and the corresponding waveforms are sampled 128 times and read out on the three ATWDs.

 After waveform digitization, there is a correction applied to remove the measured DC baseline offset.
-The signal droop and undershoot introduced by the toroidal transformer AC coupling is compensated for in software during waveform calibration, by adding the expected temperaturedependent reaction voltage of the undershoot to the calibrated waveform.
+The signal droop and undershoot introduced by the toroidal transformer AC coupling is compensated for in software during waveform calibration by adding the expected temperature-dependent reaction voltage of the undershoot to the calibrated waveform.
 If the undershoot voltage drops below 0 ADC counts, the ADC values are zeroed and then compensated for once the waveform is above the minimum ADC input.
-Scaled single photoelectron pulse shapes (that take into account the version of the AC coupling) are then fit to the waveforms using software referred to as WaveDeform (waveform unfolding process), which determines the individual pulse time stamps and charges and populates a pulse series [20].
+Scaled single photoelectron pulse shapes (that take into account the version of the AC coupling) are then fit to the waveforms using software referred to as "WaveDeform" (waveform unfolding process), which determines the individual pulse time stamps and charges and populates a pulse series [20].